 Jesus determined the beginning of the month according to his observation, i.e. according to the astronomical dates, and did not follow the council.
-Because I follow Jesus, I also follow the astronomical dates, so that sometimes in the following table there is a deviation of one day from the Israelite calendar.
-Two separate lines again refer to the calendar of the council and of Jesus.
+Because I follow Jesus, I also follow the astronomical dates, so that in the following table there is a deviation of one day from the Israelite calendar.
+In black and blue are again the dates according to the calendar of the council and Jesus, respectively.
 I have noted the third day after the crucifixion as the day of Jesus' resurrection and the 40th day after as Ascension Day.
-This day of resurrection is not at the Day of
+This day of the resurrection is before the Day of Firstfruits.

-Firstfruits.
 Remember that Jesus rose from the dead on the Day of Firstfruits, because in the year of Jesus' crucifixion both dates fell on the same day.

 Which days should be celebrated on the occasions of the crucifixion and the resurrection?
-For example, in 2024 there were three days that could be celebrated as the Day of Resurrection, namely April 25, April 26 and April 28, the Day of Firstfruits, and if you do not strictly follow the astronomical data, but the Israelite calendar, then there are even other dates.
-I think it is a good idea to simply celebrate the biblical feasts, in particular weekly Sabbaths and other days of rest - remembering every day what Jesus has accomplished for us.
+For example, there are three days that could be celebrated as the Day of Resurrection, namely April 25, April 26 and April 28, the Day of Firstfruits, and if you do not strictly follow the astronomical data, but the Israelite calendar, then there are even other dates.
+I think it is a good idea to simply celebrate the biblical feasts, in particular the days of rest which are Passover I and VII as well as the weekly Sabbaths - remembering every day what Jesus has accomplished for us.